dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 given some inputs, produces the expected outputs on a platform different from the one where you are developing.

-In the near future, checker workflows can be used for iterations of the GA4GH-DREAM challenge.
+Checker workflows were used for iterations of the GA4GH-DREAM challenge.
 In the long-term, they can picked up and run by the automated GA4GH workflow "testbed" to test your workflows across a variety of workflow platforms.
 See this